|

 living museums, and garden curators

-lecture about them in the same way as
+talk about them in the same way as

 museum curators talk about their